MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-task-sequence.md

 4. Configuring the **Schedule** tab:

-    The Schedule tab allows you to define when the deployment becomes available or when it expires, and mandatory assignment schedules.
+    The Schedule tab allows you to define when the deployment becomes available or when it expires and the mandatory assignment schedules.
 Mandatory assignment schedules cause Configuration Manager to automatically run the program at a specific time or according to a specific event, such as user Logon/Logoff.
 The settings on this tab are optional.

     >[!NOTE]
     >When a deployment is set to **Required**, then a mandatory schedule must be defined for the deployment or the activity will fail.